 Ranelagh Estate Mount Eliza

 Ranelagh Estate was designed in 1924 by Walter Burley Griffin, collaborating with Marion Mahony Griffin and surveyor Saxil Tuxen, as an exclusive Estate of holiday houses.
-It was listed on the Victorian Heritage Register in May.

 The full statement of significance for the Ranelagh Estate can be found on the website of the Victorian Heritage Database here: